JSOD11/CS262-Logical-Clocks/README.md

 python3 main.py
 ```

 This will run three processes, each with a randomly generated logical clock that will "tick" one to six times per second for sixty seconds (these parameters can all be tweaked in `main.py` if one is interested.
 Importantly, we can set `second_length` to be very short so we don't actually have to wait sixty seconds for this to complete).
+Each process is running separately, as one can verify by viewing that the process IDs are all different.
+The processes communicate through sockets following the protocol detailed in `assignment.md`.

 View `plots` for a plot of the three clocks, `logs` for detailed logging information, or `data` for txt files with the logical clock data.